The True Experience Supportive Housing Program is a client centered program which began in 1981.

-We operate a seven bed transitional/congregate living residence named “Opportunity House”, and apart from offering affordable housing, also focuses on teaching activities of daily living, personal budget management and involvement in the decision making process.
+We operate 2 transitional/congregate living residences named “Opportunity House” (supported in part by the Ministry of Health and Long-Term Care) and “Trillium Manor” (supported in part by the Ontario Trillium Foundation).
+Much more than just a roof overhead, our supportive housing programs offer affordable housing, practical teaching of the activities of daily living, personal budget management and involvement in the decision making process.
 The Supportive Housing Program also offers supports to clients living independently in the community.

 EXISTING CLIENT SERVICES

 - Medium support accommodation

 - Assistance and support to the resident in attaining his/her optimum level of functioning

 - Assistance to resident in preparing for independent living in the community

 - Promotion of effective use of leisure time through development of social and recreational skills

 - Encouragement to the resident to develop wellness strategies (medication compliance, healthy lifestyle choices)

 - Encouragement to resident to increase involvement in work activities, continuation of education and/or volunteerism

 - Advocacy for resident with landlords and other community services